The Writing Placement Exam deadline has passed. This form is no longer available.

 Prompt 2: Write a letter to high school students about the top three things to consider when preparing to go to college.
 In your letter, you should identify the top three things to consider and explain why you think they are the most important.
 Be sure to use specific examples and details to support your position.

 You might find it useful to write/type and then save a copy of your essay in a word processing program.
 If you copy/paste your essay from a word processing program, make sure that the text appears the way you expect it to.
 You should proofread and edit your work.

 Because the purpose of the Writing Placement Exam is to place you into a writing course that meets your needs, it is in your best interest to write the exam without extra assistance.
 You want to provide a genuine indication of what your writing is really like.
-We ask that you adhere to the principles of academic integrity that you will be expected to follow at SVC; please refer to the Student Handbook for more information about academic dishonesty.
+We ask that you adhere to the principles of academic integrity that you will be expected to follow at SVC; please refer to the Community Standards of Conduct for more information about academic dishonesty.